ktsn/css-spring-animation/README.md

 - `spring-style`: Default style of a child element.
 - `enter-from`: Style of a child element before entering.
 - `leave-to`: Style of a child element after leaving.
+Fallback to `enter-from` style if not specified.
 - `mode`
 - `bounce`
 - `duration`